Written Reprimand Sample

 Re: Written Reprimand for Attendance

 This is an official written reprimand for your failure to perform the required functions of your position by attending work on time and as scheduled.
-You have arrived over fifteen minutes late for work on four occasions in the past two weeks.
+You have arrived more than 15 minutes late for work on four occasions in the past two weeks.

 Since timely attendance is a significant factor in serving our customers in your customer service role, this attendance is unacceptable.
 Phone coverage is scheduled to provide optimum service to customers.

 When you arrive late for your shift, we are forced to ask another employee to cover for you.
-This entails both an inconvenience for your coworker, and disrespect for his or her schedule, and the creation of overtime expenses for your employer.
+This entails both an inconvenience for your co-worker, disrespect for their schedule, and the creation of overtime expenses for your employer.

 You have received verbal counseling and a verbal warning for your earlier tardy and absenteeism problems on several occasions.
-The verbal counseling is not having the impact that we had expected on your attendance since your attendance on time is not improving.
+The verbal counseling is not having the impact that we had expected since your attendance on time is not improving.

 Consequently, this written reprimand is reminding you of the critical importance of your attending work on time and as scheduled.
 Attendance at work, on time and as scheduled, is a core requirement of your job description.